AlexBacho/AlexBacho.github.io/index.md

 https://www.linkedin.com/in/alexander-bacho-352a5916b/

-## Languages:
+## Languages
-Slovak – native
+- **Slovak** – Native
-English – C1
+- **English** – C1

-## Programming Languages:
+## Programming Languages
-Python – Professional (6+ years)
+- **Python** – Professional (6+ years)

-Bash – Professional  (6+ years)
+- **Bash** – Professional (6+ years)

-Javascript - Current Self-learning
+- **JavaScript** – Currently self-learning

-## Tech Stack:
+## Tech Stack

 **Daily use:**
+- Linux
+- Git
+- PostgreSQL
+- Kubernetes
+- Docker
+- FastAPI

-Linux, Git, PostgreSQL, Kubernetes, Docker, FastAPI, Azure Cloud
+- Azure Cloud

 **Professional experience with:**

-Azure Vector DB, Non-sql DB, MySQL, Salt, Elastic Search, RabbitMQ, FFMPEG, MariaDB, Django, AWS Lambda Solutions
+- Azure Vector DB
+- NoSQL databases
+- MySQL
+- Salt
+- Elasticsearch
+- RabbitMQ
+- FFMPEG
+- MariaDB
+- Django
+- AWS Lambda

 **Unpaid experience with:**

-Google Cloud, basic web development (html5, css, php, jinja2), Tensorflow
+- Google Cloud
+- Basic web development (HTML5, CSS, PHP, Jinja2)
+- TensorFlow

 ## Experience

-**Senior Software Engineer - AI Platform (2024-current) — Accenture, Bratislava**
+### Senior Software Engineer – AI Platform
+**Accenture, Bratislava** (2024–Present)

-Working for Accenture as a team-lead / consultant level engineer, I have gained great experience developing for a large client in the automobile industry.
-Our team leveraged modern solutions in Azure and AWS to create inhouse data processing and retrieval via internal GPT instances.
-As is the nature of this industry, we moved rapibly a delivered a product already in use by both the clients employees and customers.
+In my role as a team lead / consultant-level engineer at Accenture, I’ve gained valuable experience developing for a major client in the automotive industry.
+Our team leveraged modern Azure and AWS solutions to build in-house data processing and retrieval systems using internal GPT instances.
+The pace was fast, and we successfully delivered a product that is now actively used by both client employees and end customers.

-**AI Developer (2022-2024) — Iqvia, Bratislava**
+### AI Developer
+**IQVIA, Bratislava** (2022–2024)

-As a seasoned Senior Backend Developer, I collaborated closely with AI engineers and scientists to seamlessly transition their Proof of Concepts (POCs) and scripts into production-ready code.
-My primary responsibilities encompassed diverse areas, including API development with FastAPI or Django, data pre and post-processing, DevOps tasks such as the establishment of CI/CD pipelines, and the creation of reusable libraries aimed at enhancing team efficiency.
+As a senior backend developer, I worked closely with AI engineers and researchers to transform proof-of-concept scripts into production-ready applications.
+My work included developing APIs (FastAPI/Django), handling data preprocessing and postprocessing, setting up CI/CD pipelines, and creating reusable libraries to improve team productivity.

-**Software Engineer (2020-2022) — Accenture, Bratislava**
+### Software Engineer
+**Accenture, Bratislava** (2020–2022)

-Worked on cloud-based services written in Python, using latest tech such as Docker/Kubernetes, MariaDB, Azure, Elastic Search etc.
-Projects included a Chatbot API and Invoice reading and processing automation.
+Worked on cloud-based services using modern technologies such as Docker, Kubernetes, MariaDB, Azure, and Elasticsearch.
+Projects included chatbot APIs and automated invoice reading and processing systems.

-**Backend Programmer (2018-2020) — Seznam, Brno**

-Mostly Python programming for Seznams CDN team.
-Projects included Video/Audio Encoding, Encryption, Storage, Image Recognition etc.
+### Backend Programmer
+**Seznam.cz, Brno** (2018–2020)
+Focused on Python development within Seznam’s CDN team.
+Projects included video/audio encoding, encryption, distributed storage, and image recognition pipelines.

 ## Education

-**Masarykova Univerzita (2017-2018)** — *Applied Informatics, Brno*
+### Masaryk University – *Applied Informatics*
+**Brno** (2017–2018)

-I stopped attendence after landing a job at Seznam.
+Discontinued attendance after securing a full-time role at Seznam.cz.

-**Gymnazium Jura Hronca (2009-2017)** — *8-year program, Bratislava*
+### Gymnázium Jura Hronca – *8-year program*
+**Bratislava** (2009–2017)

-Focus placed on mathematics and programming, graduated with a 1.5 grade average (1 being the perfect score).
+Focused on mathematics and programming.
+Graduated with a 1.5 GPA (1 being the highest score).

 ## Aspirations
-Based on the majority of personality assessments I have undergone, my most prominent trait appears to be that of a dedicated learner, and I agree with this evaluation.
-My passion for learning is what propelled me to embark on the journey of becoming a full-stack developer, with a long-term aspiration of evolving into a proficient architect.
+According to most personality assessments I’ve taken, my strongest trait is a deep dedication to learning—and I agree.
+My curiosity and drive to improve led me to pursue full-stack development, and my long-term goal is to grow into the role of a proficient software architect.